ggrevera/flutter_viking_student/README.md

    already open), and then select Commit from the Git menu.
    Enter 'finished assignment #3' in the Commit Message area, and then press Commit.
    If prompted for your email, enter it.
 Press the Commit button if asked about warnings.
+1. Make a copy of your own work (see above).
-   To incorporate any changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
+1. To incorporate any changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
    This will update your code with any changes.
    Make sure that you can run your code without any errors before proceeding.